“…I took the [road] less traveled by, and that has made all the difference.”

 COMPASS uses a systematic approach to analyze, identify, monitor, and manage congestion.
 This information, coupled with additional technical data and outputs from COMPASS’ travel demand forecast model, helps COMPASS make the best use of limited funds to address congestion and other transportation issues now and into the future.
 It feeds into how projects are prioritized for long-range plans such as CIM 2040 2.0 and helps determine which projects are funded in the Regional Transportation Improvement Program (TIP).

-CIM 2040 2.0 funds $6.5 billion in transportation projects, from capital projects, to operations, maintenance, and more.
+Between 2020 and 2040, CIM 2040 2.0 will fund $6.4 billion in transportation projects, from capital projects, to operations, maintenance, and more.
 Many of these projects involve widening roads or improving intersections – the types of projects often thought of when talking about improving congestion.

 However, roadway improvements alone will not alleviate congestion.
 Many other projects – often less visible but no less important – are funded through CIM 2040 2.0 to help address congestion.
 These include projects such as increased bicycled and pedestrian infrastructure and technologies to help the transportation system function more efficiently.